blacklightpy/vaultofknowledge/Data Organization.md

 A system that always does this upon addition of nw information could be define to be in a state of perfect sort.
 But for quick recall, we'll have to memorize the categorizations each time, and that is infeasible for a structure that's constantly changing.

+- Files in a folder, aside from just notes here, can be of different types.
+That too matters when it comes to making new folders.

+- Don't go too hard on organizing.
+Have fun with it.